TEvans-Developer/WebInvest.-CTF/README.md

 <b>Knowing which credentials were used allows us to determine the extent of account compromise.
 What's the credentials used by the attacker for logging in?</b>

 <h4>Approach</h4>
-Under that WireShark provide filtering methods that allow you to pin point and follow HTTP streams for request made to a server.Understand that a request to login into a system requires a POST request and if the request is successful the threat actor then has access to private data.
+Understanding that WireShark provides filtering methods that allow you to pin point and follow HTTP streams for request made to a server.
+Understand that a request to login into a system requires a POST request and if the request is successful the threat actor then has access to private data.

 <h3>Steps</h3>

 <b>Step 1</b>
 We should input into our display filter "http.request.method==POST" which will give us back 5 different POST request made by the threat actor in a brute force attempt to access the admin portal.
-<br>** (optional) - We can use Network Miner as it provide an option to see credentials**
+<br>** (optional) - We can use Network Miner as it provides an option to see credentials**

 <br><b>Step 2</b>
-Upon analysis and following the HTTP streamwe find that packet 88699 has information that the threat actor made an successful log in attempt due to a default login credential that was not removed from the system.
+Upon analysis and following the HTTP Stream we find that packet 88,699 has information that the threat actor made an successful log in attempt due to a default login credential that was not removed from the system.
 UserName:<i>admin</i> and password:<i>admin123!</i>

 <br>![WebLoggedIn](https://github.com/TEvans-Developer/WebInvest.-CTF/assets/140648793/44e1445f-8403-4e93-bcae-2895d4c4fa86)